How many awards are given each year?

 Do I have to enroll in a summer language program?

-No, you do not - many students choose to do so.
+No, you do not, although some students choose to do so.
 It will certainly help with your language skills and

 provide a setting to meet people, and may help extend the length of time you can stay